lfr/FSharp.Domain.Validation/docs/demo.md

       // 🤯🤯
 ```

-## KISS™ certified ✔
+## Certified KISS™ ✔

-So declaring types requires very little code, but validating does too, in fact the validation function from wouldn't even have to specify a type if it could be inferred like in the code below:
+So declaring types requires very little code, but validating does too!
+In fact the validation function wouldn't even have to specify a type if it could be inferred like in the code below:

 ```fsharp
 open type FSharp.ValidationBlocks.Block<str, TxtErr>